MissMeriel/ROSbot_data_collection/docs/rosbot_equipment_setup.md

 4. Connect the lidar to the USB serial converter that comes in the box with lidar.
 Plug the USB serial converter cable in the USB port inside the ROSbot (serial port on the auxiliary board).
 Check below two images for reference.
 The yellow box on image shows where the USB serial converter cable plugged in.
    - [RPLidar USB Serial Converter Plugged](image/RPLidar%20USB%20Serial%20Converter%20Plugged.jpg)
    - [RPLidar USB Serial Converter Plugged CloseUp](image/RPLidar%20USB%20Serial%20Converter%20Plugged%20CloseUp.png)

+If RViz is not automatically prompted open, run ROS visualization through `rviz2`.
+Inside RViz, click `Add` button and create visualization `By topic`.
+The Lidar scan is published to the `/scan` topic.

 Other resources to view:
 [RPlidar Docker Repository](https://github.com/husarion/rplidar-docker)